komuw/otero/Readme.md

 `otero` is a sample app that has logs, traces and metrics integrated together.

-Also see my blogpost; [The complete guide to OpenTelemetry and Golang](https://www.komu.engineer/blogs/11/opentelemetry-and-go.html)
+Also see my blogpost; [The complete guide to OpenTelemetry in Golang](https://www.komu.engineer/blogs/11/opentelemetry-and-go.html)

 start;
 ```sh